voidcollapse/ALGORITHM_LAB_3RD_SEM_500123752/README.md

 > 7. Through 0/1 Knapsack problem, analyze the greedy and dynamic programming approach for the same dataset.

-> 8.Implement the sum of subset.
+> 8. Implement the sum of subset.

 > 9. Compare the Backtracking and Branch & Bound Approach by the implementation of 0/1 Knapsack problem.
 Also compare the performance with dynamic programming approach.